 - Bluetooth messaging

-The Club engages in a two-way relationship with supporters in anything from ad-hoc meetings involving one supporter group member, to organised meetings which involve Club department heads and a representative from each supporter group.
+The Club engages in a two-way relationship with supporters in anything from ad-hoc meetings with individuals to organised meetings which involve Club department heads and supporter group representatives.

-In the 2013/14 season, the Club also introduced the ‘All Together Town’ fan engagement programme which involves Directors and Club staff meeting with a panel of supporters 4-6 times per season to feedback on important issues.
-Further to this, the Club sends surveys out to the wider fanbase at intervals during the season.
-This is something the Club will be continuing with in the 2016/17 season.
-Minutes are published on htafc.com.
+In the 2013/14 season, the Club also introduced the ‘All Together Town’ fan engagement programme which involves Directors and Club staff meeting with a panel of supporters every three months to gain feedback on important issues.
+External individuals and groups are also invited to attend the meeting depending on the agenda.
+Minutes of meetings are published on htafc.com.
+Surveys are also sent out to the wider fan base at intervals during the season on a wide range of topics.

 In August 2014, Nathan Hosker was appointed as the Club’s voluntary Supporter Liaison Officer and he can be contacted on email@example.com, via twitter at @htafcslo and on 07947 564690 on home and away match days.

 The Club continues to develop ways in which to consult supporters and supporter groups.
-The Club holds corporate events throughout the season where directors, management and playing staff are accessible to our sponsors in an informal atmosphere.
+The Club holds events throughout the season where directors, management and playing staff are accessible to supporters in an informal atmosphere.

 The Club also organises variations on the 'open-day' theme, when fans can meet the players and management.

-Huddersfield Town practices a zero tolerance policy towards racism and anti-Semitism.
-National anti-racism campaigns have been fully endorsed by the Club such as ‘Football vs. Homophobia’, 'Kick It Out’ and ‘Show Racism the Red Card'.
+Huddersfield Town practices a zero-tolerance policy towards racism and anti-Semitism.
+National anti-discrimination campaigns have been fully endorsed by the Club such as ‘Football vs. Homophobia’, 'Kick It Out’ and ‘Show Racism the Red Card'.
 Huddersfield Town are committed to meeting the Racial Equality Standard for professional football Clubs.

 Racial, homophobic, transphobic or other discriminatory abuse, chanting or harassment is strictly forbidden and will result in arrest and/or ejection from the Ground.
 The Club may impose a ban for one or more matches.